jgillman/JoelGillman.com/content/posts/2014-01-14-use-mitmproxy-to-unminify-your-asset-requests.md

 - tutorial
 - web development
 title: Use mitmproxy to Unminify Your Requests
+description: "Debug production websites by using mitmproxy to intercept and unminify CSS and JavaScript assets on the fly for easier troubleshooting."
 ---

 Sometimes, when hunting bugs in production, I don't want all of the minified